wavemaker/docs/learn/on-premise/vmware-esxi/launching-instances-in-esxi-ova.md

 ## Launch Platform Instance

-- Login into VMware ESXi Server using  Server IP address and user credentials.
+- Login into VMWare ESXi Server using  Server IP address and user credentials.
 - Select Create/Register VM for creating the new virtual machine.
 - Select creation type as deploy a virtual machine by from an OVF or OVA file.